Last Updated on November 5, 2022

 10 – Explore remote Sangir and Talaud Islands

-Exploring Sangir and Talaud Island is the ultimate adventure.
+Exploring Sangir and Talaud Island in North Sulawesi is the ultimate adventure.
 They rarely see any foreigners but have so much to offer, especially in terms of nature.
 The fauna and flora there are really diverse and so well preserved.
 The cluster of islands is also famous for its many volcanoes.

 Get ready to explore the lush jungles and meet with remote tribes.